 Future roads

-Future roads: Assessing the political and socioeconomic drivers of road investments as well as the socioecological impacts due to road development in Kenya and Namibia
+Future Roads: Assessing the political motives, economic responses, and environmental costs of rural road infrastructure development in Kenya and Namibia

 In this project, we assess the role of politics in road network development in Kenya.
 Specifically, we are interested in understanding if and how electoral motives by incumbents drive road infrastructure distribution.